Barcelona Barcelona

 As I stepped off the train at Montserrat, I was immediately struck by the jagged, serrated peaks that give this mountain its name.
 This day trip from Barcelona isn’t just about the breathtaking views; it’s a spiritual journey to one of Catalonia’s most important religious sites.
 Don’t miss the chance to hear the famous Escolania boys’ choir perform in the basilica – their angelic voices echoing through the mountain air is an experience that will stay with you long after you’ve returned to Barcelona.

-Montserrat Monastery Half Day Experience from Barcelona – Explore the stunning Montserrat mountain and monastery on this half-day tour from Barcelona.
+• Montserrat Monastery – Explore the stunning Montserrat mountain and monastery on this half-day tour from Barcelona.

 2. Explore the Costa Brava beaches